vanvuongngo/spin-containerd-shim-installer/README.md

 # spin-containerd-shim-installer

+> With the announcement of SpinKube, this repository is being deprecated.
+Please see the [Installing with Helm](https://www.spinkube.dev/docs/spin-operator/installation/installing-with-helm/#chart-prerequisites) section of the [spinkube.dev](https://www.spinkube.dev) installation documentation for the recommended approach to installing the [containerd-shim-spin](https://github.com/SpinKube/containerd-shim-spin) going forward.

 This project provides an automated method to install and configure the containerd shim for Fermyon Spin in Kubernetes.

 ## Versions